11ty/11ty-website/src/docs/languages/webc.md

 There are a few different ways to use WebC in Eleventy:

-1. Add a new `.webc` file to your Eleventy input directory
-1. Use the Render plugin in an existing non-WebC template
-1. Pre-process HTML input as WebC
-1. Post-process HTML output as WebC

 ### Add a new `.webc` file

 Adding the plugin will enable support for `.webc` files in your Eleventy project.
 Just make a new `.webc` HTML file in your Eleventy input directory and Eleventy will process it for you!
 Notably, `.webc` files will operate [WebC in bundler mode](https://github.com/11ty/webc#aggregating-css-and-js), aggregating the CSS and JS in use on each individual page to create a bundle of the assets in use on the page.